nasa/puma/README.md

 PuMA relies on a conda environment in order to manage its software dependencies and environment variables.
 In order to link a C++ project to the PuMA library, refer to the next subsection.
 On the other hand, after activating the puma environment, open a python session and run "import pumapy" in order to import the pumapy python package.

-Alternatively, the pumapy python package alone can be installed by running:
+Alternatively, puma can be installed by running:

-      pip install pumapy
-or

-      conda install -c conda-forge pumapy
+      conda install -c conda-forge puma

 However, it is still recommended to install the puma conda environment first, in order to have access to all pumapy's functionalities (including TexGen, FEniCS, Paraview and Detectron2).